Meet EPA Scientist Jeff Yang, Ph.D.

 What do you think is our biggest scientific challenge in the next 20/50/100 years?

 A pertinent scientific challenge is to find sustainable development pathways that meet societal needs without detrimental impacts to our environment, particularly the climate.
-The ancient Chinese philosophy Daoism calls for harmonic balance between Ying and Yang; in light of the challenge, between human and the nature hosting our activities.
+To this end, an ancient Chinese philosophy Daoism calls for harmonic balance between Ying and Yang; in light of the challenge, between societal development and the nature hosting our activities.
 This philosophical concept combined with the long-standing human spirit in adaptation to natural changes, combined with the accelerating technological revolution will enable us to meet the scientific challenge for sustainable development.

 If you could have dinner with any scientist, past or present, who would you choose and what would you like to ask them?